DockBoss/Execution-API-Spec/notes/editorNotes.md

 	return (*big.Int)(&result), err
 }

-:= allows you to define the vars type indirectally by setting itself to the type it is given. you can directly use the . operator on pointers of structs without derefrencing them to modify their values
+:= allows you to define the vars type indirectly by setting itself to the type it is given. you can directly use the . operator on pointers of structs without dereferencing them to modify their values

-ec is the type  pointer of Client. so whatever is in the memory block refrenced by Client c IS the pointer to the rpc client ctx is contex.context.Context
+ec is the type  pointer of Client. so whatever is in the memory block referenced by Client c IS the pointer to the rpc client ctx is context.context.Context
-&result is the refrence of results location in memory returns a pointer to big.Int || error ??
+&result is the reference of results location in memory returns a pointer to big.Int || error ??
 ## data type information